HongW2019/OAP-all/docs/OAP-User-Guide.md

 ##### Index/Data cache separation

-OAP now supports different cache back-ends including `guava`, `vmemcache`, `simple` and `noevict`, for the `offheap` and `pm` cache managers.
+OAP now supports different cache back-ends for the `offheap` and `pm` memory managers.
 To optimize cache media utilization, enable cache separation of data and index with different cache media and strategies as shown below.
 Note that when sharing the same media, the data cache and index cache will use a different fiber cache ratio.
 If you choose one of the following 4 configurations, add the corresponding settings to `spark-defaults.conf`.

 1. DRAM(`offheap`) as cache media, `guava` strategy as index, and data cache back end.